ekang0/js-p1-project-build/README.md

 #### Homepage
 * Welcomes customers to the store
 #### Products Page
-* Allows us to view products
+* Allows the user to view products
 * Displays all of the products and product details (product name, image, description, and price) as cards
-* Allows us to add product(s) to checkout cart
+* Allows the user to add product(s) to checkout cart
 #### Checkout Page
-* Allows us to view cart
+* Allows the user to view cart
-* Cart lists the item(s) that we added to our checkout cart
+* Cart lists the item(s) that the user added to the checkout cart
-* Allows us to process the order
+* Allows the user to process the order

 ## How to use